RedDeadDepresso/BAAuto/README.md

 - Ascreencap does not work; use uiautomator2 instead.
 - The script relies heavily on "time.sleep()," which can make it slower at times.
 - There's no implementation of data validation for the "config.json" file.
 The GUI and script may crash if the file is corrupted or contains incorrect data.
+- Sometimes BAAuto thinks the script is still running when it isn't.
+This is due to some threading issues.

 ## Acknowledgment
 I'd like to express my gratitude to the following individuals, listed in no particular order: